SPMoMo/Pexielle/README.md

 ---

+## Support & Suggestions

+If you enjoy using **Pexielle** and would like to support its development, feel free to give a ⭐ on the repository!

+Your feedback is incredibly valuable:
+- Found a bug?
+Please open an issue or suggest a fix.
+- Got an idea to make the app even better?
+Don't hesitate to share it!
+- Want to collaborate or contribute a feature?
+You're more than welcome!

+---

+### Contact

+You can reach out to me directly through [GitHub Issues](https://github.com/SPMoMo/Pexielle/issues) for suggestions, bug reports, or feature requests.
+Alternatively, feel free to open a discussion or fork the project and submit a pull request.

+Let’s build something great together!

+---

 ## License
 This project is licensed under the **MIT** license.
 You are free to use, modify, and redistribute it.